-Verbal notice of the IRO's decision will be provided to you as expeditiously as possible after the decision, but no later than within 72 hours of the IRO's receipt of the necessary request.
-If the notice is not in writing, the

-Independent Review Organization must provide written confirmation of the decision within forty-eight hours after the date of the notice of the decision.
+The IRO's decision will be provided to you and us as expeditiously as possible after the decision, but no later than within 72 hours of the IRO's receipt of the request.
+If the notice is not in writing, the Independent Review Organization must provide written confirmation of the decision within forty-eight hours after the date of the notice of the decision.
 This will be followed by written notification within three (3) business days of the verbal notice.